Movico, Alabama

-Movico is a census-designated place and unincorporated community in Mobile County, Alabama, United States.
+Movico is a census-designated place and unincorporated community in northeast Mobile County, Alabama, United States.
 Its population was 291 as of the 2020 census.
 The town was heavily damaged by an EF2 tornado on January 12, 2023.

 Geography

 Movico is in northeastern Mobile County, along U.S. Route 43.
 It is 30 mi north of Mobile and 1 mi south of Mount Vernon.

+Demographics

+Movico was listed as a census designated place in the 2010 U.S. census.

+Movico CDP, Alabama – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.